Tokyo Torch

-In addition to the skyscrapers, the district will have two other buildings.
+In addition to the skyscrapers, the project includes the new Electrical Substation Building, Waterworks & Sewerage Bureau Building, a plaza, and landscaped waterfront along Nihombashi River.
 In total, it will cover a 31,400-square-meter area near the Marunouchi commercial district.
 Seeing a strong demand for office space, developer Mitsubishi Estate said it was building the district to create renewed interest in the area as a business destination.

-Tokyo Torch will also include a large plaza, the Tokyo Torch Terrace, for visitors and employees who work in the towers.
-It was initially open in 2021 as a 3,000-square meter open space with turf and cherry blossoms, but will be expanded to a 7,000-square meter plaza in 2027 to fill the space between the buildings.
+The project's large plaza is named Tokyo Torch Terrace, designed to serve visitors and employees who work in the towers.
+It initially opened in 2021 as a 3,000-square meter open space with turf and cherry trees, but will be expanded to a 7,000-square meter plaza in 2027 to fill the space between the buildings.
 Developers said plans for the outdoor spaces were expanded in light of the COVID-19 pandemic.

-Tokyo Torch will be directly connected to Ōtemachi subway station, which is right next to Tokyo Station.
-When construction is complete, the district will include an underground pedestrian walkway which connects people to nearby transportation hubs.
+Tokyo Torch will be directly connected to Ōtemachi subway station, and to Tokyo Station via underground passageways.

 On September 17, 2020, it was announced that the name of the redevelopment area had been decided as "Tokyo Torch", and the official names of the skyscrapers as "Tokiwabashi Tower" and "Torch Tower".
 The name, "Tokyo Torch", was chosen in the hope that it will "illuminate Japan", in particular the Torch Tower, which will have a torch-inspired design.
 The project is expected to cost about ¥500 billion (4.77 billion U.S. dollars).